PMUSK21/Cerebro_Backend/README.md

 ## Configuration

+The API can be configured through the use of the *config.json* file located at the root directory of this repo.
+The config file specifies three parameters you may change:

+- SERVER_IP
+- SERVER_PORT
+- PRODUCTION_MODE

 By default, the server IP is set to **0.0.0.0**, which runs the server on ip address *127.0.0.1* but allows anyone on your local network to connect to the server as long as firewall permissions are set up correctly.
 The port is set to **1130**.
-You can change these settings by modifying the *config.json* file found in the root of this project's directory.
+You can change these settings by modifying the *config.json* file and then restarting the API.

-The *config.json* file also specifies *PRODUCTION_MODE*, which is defaulted to *false*.
+*PRODUCTION_MODE* is defaulted to *false*.
 When *PRODUCTION_MODE* is enabled, the endpoints that are noted below will not be enabled as to avoid anyone from using them and hogging your servers resources.

-*PRODUCTION_MODE* is designed to allow development to be effecient by exposing database queries that help the develop of the front end see the underlying data structures available in the database.
+*PRODUCTION_MODE* is designed to allow development to be effecient by exposing database queries that help the developers of the front end see the data available in the database.
 It is important to not host this API in a publically available manner when *PRODUCTION_MODE* is set to *False* -- this will expose all of your data to anyone, and also enable someone to hog all the server system resources.

 In short: *PRODUCTION_MODE* set to *False* is perfectly acceptable to be used at any point in time, except for when you want to deploy Cerebro 113 to the world.